-Meep has a density-based adjoint solver for efficiently computing the gradient of an arbitrary function of the mode coefficients (S-parameters), DFT fields, and far fields (using the analytic near-to-far field transformation) with respect to on a discrete spatial grid (a
+Meep contains an adjoint-solver module for efficiently computing the gradient of an arbitrary function of the mode coefficients (S-parameters), DFT fields, and far fields (using the analytic near-to-far field transformation) with respect to on a discrete spatial grid (a

-This module is implemented entirely in Python using autograd and JAX.
+This interface to this functionality is implemented entirely in Python using autograd and JAX.
 The adjoint solver supports inverse design and topology optimization by providing the functionality to wrap an optimization library around the gradient computation.

 There are six Jupyter notebooks that demonstrate the main features of the adjoint solver.